Geographic Information Systems (GIS)

 At the heart of Butte-Silver Bow lies the ownership or land records data.
 Land records data, known also as the cadastral or ownership base, have long been generated using existing Montana Department of Revenue parcel base maps, mining claims maps, and property legal descriptions.
 Information about each parcel is contained in the Montana Department of Revenue’s Computer Assisted Mass Appraisal System (CAMA) data, which is updated on a regular basis.

 In combination with the CAMA data described above, the land records data is used for both mapping purposes and for producing reports listing information such as ownership, addresses, assessed valuation, building information, zoning, and so on.
 Acquisition of this data was driven by the necessity for Butte-Silver Bow, along with ARCO and the Environmental Protection Agency (EPA), to be able to identify properties affected by or affecting Superfund sites.
-BSB GIS has completed digital land records for all the urban area and a good share of the neighboring communities and rural areas in Silver Bow County as well as selected data for the Anaconda-Opportunity-Warm Springs Superfund area in Deer Lodge County.
+Butte-Silver Bow has completed digital land records for all the urban area and portions of the neighboring communities and rural areas in Silver Bow County as well as selected data for the Anaconda-Opportunity-Warm Springs Superfund area in Deer Lodge County.

 Partial List of Data Available from GIS